nik-mak/T3A2-B-Backend/README.md

 Full readme can be found here: https://github.com/desperate-housewares/app-readme

-Backend can be found here: https://github.com/nik-mak/T3A2-B-Frontend
+Frontend can be found here: https://github.com/nik-mak/T3A2-B-Frontend
 # Installation

 To begin installing this app please clone the app into a folder from github. [link](https://github.com/desperate-housewares/dh-backend)